-Ian Urbina is a Washington-based writer and investigative reporter, primarily for The New York Times.
-His writings cover varied topics, from domestic and foreign policy to commentary on everyday life, and have appeared in the Los Angeles Times, The Guardian, and Harper’s.
+Ian Urbina is a Washington-based investigative reporter for The New York Times.
+His writings cover topics from domestic and foreign policy to commentary on everyday life, and have appeared in the Los Angeles Times, The Guardian, and Harper’s.